-- All book summaries are provided by the publisher or written by committee members.
+All book summaries are provided by the publisher or written by committee members.
+Any available unabridged edition of a title is acceptable.

-Any available unabridged edition of a title is acceptable. - Alexander, Kwame.
+- Alexander, Kwame.
 The Crossover.
 Houghton Mifflin, 2014.
 Twins Josh and Jordan, both of whom love basketball, begin to grow apart in adolescence at the same time as their father, a former basketball star, begins to experience health issues.
-Novel in verse.
-Sports fiction.
-Newbery Medal 2015.
-Series. - Anderson, John David.
+Novel in verse, Sports fiction, Newbery Medal 2015, series - Alkaf, Hanna.
+Queen of the Tiles.
+Salaam Reads, 2022.
+A year after her best friend died at a Scrabble tournament, a flurry of social media posts from the dead girl's account prompts 15-year-old Najwa Bakri to investigate what happened to the "Queen of the Tiles."
+Mystery, suspense - Anderson, John David.
 Posted.
 Walden Pond Press, 2017.
 Eighth graders thwart a phone ban at their school with a creative use of post-it notes, until the messaging gets harmful and a group of outsider teens take a stand to promote inclusiveness and kindness.
-Realistic Fiction. - Anderson, M. T. The Assassination of Brangwain Spurge.
+Realistic fiction - Anderson, M. T. The Assassination of Brangwain Spurge.
 Candlewick, 2018.
-This is a collaboration between Anderson and Eugene Yelchin about an inept and unlikely pair, an elf and a goblin, in which the stiff and snobby historian elf is catapulted into the goblin kingdom as a spy/unknowing assassin, and is hosted by a goblin archivist, who is anxious for cultural exchanges.
-Fantasy. - Anthony, Lawrence.
-The Elephant Whisperer: My Life with the Herd in the African Wild (Young Readers' Edition).
-Holt, 2017.
-Lawrence Anthony reflects on his decision to accept a group of hard-to-manage wild elephants onto his South African game reserve in an effort to ensure their survival.
-Nonfiction. - Asimov, Isaac.
+This is a collaboration between Anderson and Eugene Yelchin about an inept and unlikely pair, an elf and a goblin, in which the stiff and snobby historian elf is catapulted into the goblin kingdom as a spy and unknowing assassin, and is hosted by a goblin archivist, who is anxious for cultural exchanges.
+Fantasy - Asimov, Isaac.
 The Stars, Like Dust.
-First published 1951.
+First published in 1951.
 At the death of his father, Biron Farrill becomes involved in the plot to rebel against the Tyranni who have conquered many worlds.
-Classic science fiction/mystery.
-Series. - Berry, Julie.
+Classic science fiction, mystery, series - Berry, Julie.
 Lovely War.
 Viking, 2019.
 The Greek goddess Aphrodite recounts two tales of tragic love during WWI at the height of World War II.
-She seeks to answer the age-old question: 'Why are Love and War eternally drawn to one another?' but her quest for a conclusion that will satisfy her jealous husband uncovers a multithreaded tale of prejudice, trauma, and music revealing that War is no match for the power of Love.
+She seeks to answer the age-old question: 'Why are Love and War eternally drawn to one another?' but her quest for a conclusion that will satisfy her jealous husband uncovers a multi-threaded tale of prejudice, trauma, and music revealing that War is no match for the power of Love.
 The audiobook version is highly recommended.
-Mythology/magical realism. - Bowen, Fred.
+Mythology, magical realism - Bishop, Jenn.
+Free Throws, Friendship, and Other Things We Fouled Up.
+Chronicle Books, 2023.
+Basketball player Rory has just moved to Cincinnati with her father, who is a Division 1 coach, when she hits it off with the rival college team's daughter, Abby, but their friendship is threatened when they realize their dads' rivalry goes deeper than on the court.
+Sports fiction - Bowen, Fred.
 Hardcourt: Stories from 75 Years of the National Basketball Association.
 McElderry Books, 2022.
 This basketball history presents an exciting overview of the players that made NBA basketball such a success and includes a brief history of the origins of the game and its evolution.
-Action-packed, attractive art accompanies the text.
-Nonfiction. - Bowling, Dusti.
+Actionpacked, attractive art accompanies the text.
+Nonfiction - Bowling, Dusti.
 Insignificant Events in the Life of a Cactus.
 Sterling, 2017.
 New friends, a mystery, and a lot of humor help Aven, thirteen, adjust to middle school and life at a dying western theme park, where her being born armless presents many challenges.
-Mystery.
-Series.
+Mystery, series